-The Foundation draws its inspiration from Rama - Dr. Frederick Lenz and his groundbreaking work to establish a uniquely American form of Buddhism in this land.
+The Foundation draws its inspiration from Rama - Dr. Frederick Lenz and his groundbreaking work to establish a uniquely American form of Buddhism.
 In particular, we have developed a community- and capacity-building strategy that reflects his special insights into the role Buddhist principles and practices play in transforming the lives of individuals, thus shaping an enlightened American society and culture.
 We provide general-assistance and restricted grants, program-related investments, education and training and other programs designed to grow and strengthen the emerging community of American Buddhist institutions.

 What We Fund

 The Foundation funds transformative nonprofit organizations that are dedicated to reshaping their fields by applying and disseminating Buddhist principles and practices in their work.
-In particular, we are interested in the following funding categories:
+In particular, we are interested in the following funding themes: